jdyelle/jdyelle.github.io/Tutorials/ESwithNginx/index.md

 # Using Nginx with ElasticSearch

 In this tutorial we'll talk about how useful Nginx is with ElasticSearch.
-There's an excellent (although long) guide to using a few of the more advanced options of Nginx with Elastic but we aren't going to get into all of that -- let's just start simple.
+There's an excellent (although long) guide to using a few of the more advanced options of Nginx with Elastic on [Karel's post on Nginx tricks](https://www.elastic.co/blog/playing-http-tricks-nginx) but we aren't going to get into all of that -- let's just start simple.

 There are a few ways we can use Nginx -- to enforce endpoint security (either authentication, authorization or encryption), to act as a load balancer, or if you just want a simple way to log requests that come into ElasticSearch.
 Most people use Nginx in a combination of these ways.